 10 Tips to Avoid Sunburn on Hawaii Vacations

-It seems obvious, but you’d be surprised just how many visitors we see who look burned to a crisp.
+While seemingly obvious just how strong the sun is here in Hawaii, you’d be surprised how many visitors we see who look burned to a crisp.
 Here’s what we do to stay out of the red.

 1. Sunscreen has not been proven effective in preventing skin cancer.
 Covering up is the only thing that works.
 We know, who wants to do that.
 See tips #4 and #6.